Styles

 Responsive styling with breakpoints and pseudo states

-Pass the options parameter when setting style properties to customize the style for different breakpoints and pseudo-states.
+Pass the options parameter when setting style properties to customize the style for different breakpoints, pseudo-states, and variants.

 1{